peterlydiard/mini-synth/README.md

 Tremolo rate is fixed for all waveforms, but vibrato is proportional to the tone fundamental frequency.

 The range of the vibrato controls have been arbitrarily set and may not be optimal.
+Magic numbers could be turned into undisplayed settings.

 Perceived loudness of short notes is said to less than notes longer than a duration that reduces with increasing pitch.